mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 lahman.fieldingof           lahman.pitching             lahman.tmp_batting
 {% endhighlight %}

-And we finish by a fun multi-table computation, computing the average salary by team name and year
+And we finish by a fun multi-table computation, joining two tables on year, team, and league and then computing the average salary by team name and year

 {% highlight Python %}
 >>> joined = join(lahman.teams, lahman.salaries, ['yearID', 'teamID', 'lgID'])